-We now come to the important definition of the dimension of a finite-dimensional vector space.
-Intuitively, we know that \mathbb{R}^2 has dimension 2, that \mathbb{R}^3 has dimension 3, and, more generally, that \mathbb{R}^n has dimension n.
+We now come to the important definition of the dimension of a finite-dimensional vector space, which corresponds to the intuitive notion that $\mathbb{R}^2$ has dimension 2, $\mathbb{R}^3$ has dimension 3, and, more generally, that $\mathbb{R}^n$ has dimension n.
 This is precisely the length of every basis for each of these vector spaces, which prompts the following definition.

 Definition 5.4.1.
-We call the length of any basis for V (which is well-defined by Theorem 5.4.2 below) the dimension of V, and we denote this by $\dim(V)$.
+We call the length of any basis for V (which is well-defined by Theorem 5.4.2 below) the dimension of V, and we denote this by $\dim(V)$ .

-Note that Definition 5.4.1 only makes sense if, in fact, every basis for a given finitedimensional vector space has the same length.
+Note that Definition 5.4.1 only makes sense if, in fact, every basis for a given finite-dimensional vector space has the same length.
 This is true by the following theorem.